 - Are surfaces the right height for you to work at?

-It might be useful to speak to the Disabled Living Foundation, your nearest Disabled Living Centre (contact Assist UK for details) or your occupational therapist for professional advice on kitchens that are suitable for your needs.
+It might be useful to speak to the Disabled Living Foundation, your nearest Disabled Living Centre (contact Living Made Easy for details) or your occupational therapist for professional advice on kitchens that are suitable for your needs.
 In many cases it may be easier, or more affordable, to adapt your existing kitchen.